 The best option is finding a hotel inside Yosemite Park itself.
 You have easy access to all the Yosemite attractions, like the iconic El Capitan and Yosemite Falls!
 The location is ideal, and often hotels inside the park offer guided hikes as well as discounts on tours and activities.

-Accommodation in Yosemite ranges from self-catered cabins and budget B&Bs, to first-class hotels.
+Accommodation ranges from self-catered cabins and budget B&B’s in Yosemite, to first-class hotels.
 This means you really don’t have to go beyond the park when looking for a place to stay!

 However, accommodation in the park is more costly than further away, and depending on when you’re planning a trip to Yosemite, it may all be booked out.
 If so, you can find a great place in Yosemite Valley!